yasuyuky/sectora/README.md

 /usr/sbin/sectora key $1
 ```

-And sshd_config should look like this
+Also, sshd_config should look like this.

 ```
 AuthorizedKeysCommandUser root